MuddasirM/EnerwhereChallenge/README.md

 2) once the git repo is loaded import as maven project

-3)Once the project is loaded the main method is written in the 'GetPlantEfficiencyHandler'.
+3)Once the project is loaded the main method is written in the 'GetPlantEfficiencyHanlder'.
 Run as java application

 Note: The startDate and endDate have been added according to the challenge question.
 There is also a field analysisUnit added, this field will accept 'Minute' as its valid value.. if no value is passed the analysis will be done hour wise